#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 To prevent rust and corrosion on your Colorbond® gutters, it’s important to regularly clean out any leaves, twigs, and other debris.
 This debris can accumulate and hold moisture against the gutters, compromising the protective coating over time.
 Annually sealing any seams and joints in the gutters using a high-quality exterior silicone sealant can help close gaps where water could leak and cause rust.

-It’s also a good idea to inspect the gutters a few times per year and spot-paint any areas where rust has already started forming to stop it from spreading.
-You can apply a dedicated rust-inhibiting paint formulated for metal roof gutters during installation or as needed for even more protection.
+It’s also a good idea to inspect the gutters a few times per year and spot-paint any areas where rust has already started forming to prevent it from spreading.
+For even more protection, you can apply a dedicated rust-inhibiting paint formulated for metal roof gutters during installation or as needed.

 Why do my gutter joints leak even though they have gutter sealant?

 If you notice leaking along your gutter joints even though you’ve applied gutter sealant, the likely culprit is that the original sealant has worn away or detached over time.
-Gutter sealant won’t last forever, so you’ll need to reapply fresh sealant periodically to maintain an effective moisture barrier.
+Gutter sealant won’t last forever, so you must reapply fresh sealant periodically to maintain an effective moisture barrier.

 Carefully clean out any old, cracked sealant from the joint using a putty knife.
-Make sure the joint area is clean and dry before applying new exterior-grade silicone gutter sealant per the manufacturer’s instructions.
+Ensure the joint area is clean and dry before applying new exterior-grade silicone gutter sealant per the manufacturer’s instructions.

 Over time, gutter spikes and hangers can also become loose or detached, potentially causing the gutters to sag and open up the joints.
 Replacing any damaged or missing spikes/hangers can help.